ranzlee/razorx-framework/README.md

 - Small, focused components
 - Implement `IComponentModel<T>` to receive data
 - Used with `AddFragment<T, TModel>()`
-- Must have unique IDs for updates
+- Root element must have ID matching the `targetId` parameter

 ---